rjpgt/gophercisestext/Exercise_1.md

 Here we see the options the program accepts.
 The `flag` package is providing this functionality for us.
 When we simply provide a binary to the user, this is how he can find out how to run the program.

-Next we try to read the csv file whose name the user as provided as an option.
+Next we try to read the csv file whose name the user has provided as an option.
 ```Go
 package main